Rohit200792/data-visualization-projects/README.md

 [3.
 State of State Addresses in 2019](https://rohit200792.github.io/vis-state-of-states/)

 ## Note
 Currently the implementations are checked for compatiblity only against Chrome Browser and a screen reolution of 3840 by 2160.
 I plan to work on ensuring cross browser compatiblity and make them responsive.
-But until then please adjutst the browser window by zooming out untill all visualization components fit.
+But until then please adjutst the browser window by zooming out untill all visualization components fit(for instance viewing at 75% zoom for 1980 by 1080 works perfectly).
 Here are screenshots to each for reference:

 ### World Health Data